pwin/owlready2/README.rst

   - Fix reasoning when obtaining classes equivalent to nothing
   - Fix World creation with backend parameters
   - Fix error when adding property at the class definition level
+  - Fix loading of ontology files with no extension from onto_path
   - Support old SQLite3 versions that do not accept WITHOUT ROWID